hello@onechair.io · @onechair_io on X

 — Claude (blind estimate, Feb 19)

-I then asked Claude Code — the one that actually built the thing — to estimate.
-It said 500–800 hours with LLMs.
-It overestimated my hours by 3-4x because it modeled the work as pair programming.
-What actually happened was delegation.
-I reviewed deliverables.
-I didn't write code.
+I then asked Claude Code, the one that actually built the pipeline, to estimate the same thing.
+It said 500–800 hours with LLMs, or 3,000–4,500 hours without.
+It overestimated my actual hours by 3-4x because it assumed we were pair programming.
+We weren't.
+What actually happened was closer to delegation: I gave direction, reviewed what came back, and pressed enter on "yes."
+I wasn't writing code.
+I was managing an intelligence that writes code.
 That's the difference between using an LLM as a copilot (5x speedup) and using it as a workforce you direct (15–22x).

 ~500× Cost $500K → $967